translate/translate/docs/formats/ical.rst

 Broken Lotus Notes
 ------------------

 Lotus notes creates broken iCalendar files.
-They include _ (underscore) is some of the property names, [A-Z0-9\-] are the only valid chars.
+They include _ (underscore) in some of the property names, while [A-Z0-9\\-] are the only valid chars.
 Therefore, we require vobject >= v0.6.5 (but there is unfortunately no way to check for the version of vobject).
 See `vobject bug 12008 <https://bugzilla.osafoundation.org/show_bug.cgi?id=12008>`_ for further details.

 .. _pages/toolkit/ical#development_notes: